 What also makes this a great dinner recipe is its convenience.
 This is a simple one-pot meal that can feed an entire family and no need for a side dish!
 Can we talk about the easy cleanup, YES PLEASE! 🙂

 This recipe is all about the preparation, that is where you will spend most of your time and effort.
 As soon as your ingredients have been prepared, the rest of the recipe is a breeze and takes a short time to make.
 Once your potatoes have cooked, all you’re doing is adding everything into the drained pot of potatoes and mixing it all together until it has all been blended well.

 Mom also flavours the potatoes as she boils them.
-She does this by adding whole yellow onions and garlic cloves.
+She does this by adding whole yellow onion and garlic cloves.
 She slices the onion and garlic almost all the way through the centre, keeping them still in tact, then places them in the pot with potatoes as they cook.
 After the potatoes have cooked, the onion and garlic is removed and discarded.

 You will notice this recipe makes quite a large salad, this is the way it was done at our house.
 It was purposely made this way because we knew how incredible the leftovers would be!
 When mom made this, we knew we’d have this yummy salad to last us the following days and we were excited about that!

 The next day, you will have a leftover salad that has been infused with even more flavour – the olive oil would have really worked its magic at this point.
 Of course, if you prefer, you can also cut the recipe in half to make fewer servings.